 All lending stock is available to every library member in the region through our reservation system and may be returned to any library in the system.
 Items may be reserved via our online catalogue or from within our libraries.

 3.1 Community profile

-The total population of the Clarence Valley Council and Bellingen Shire areas that fund Clarence Regional Library is 63339.
-The population of each is shown below:
+The total population of the Clarence Valley Council and Bellingen Shire areas that fund Clarence Regional Library is 68554.